geoschem/gcpy/docs/source/benchmark_plotting.rst

       bmk_start: "2019-07-01T00:00:00"
       bmk_end: "2019-08-01T00:00:00"
       is_legacy: False
+      is_pre_13.1: False # Whether GCHP files are format before version 13.1 is_pre_14.0: True # Whether GCHP files are format before version 14.0
 options:
   bmk_type: FullChemBenchmark
   gcpy_test: True # Specify if this is a gcpy test validation run